-- Promotions or other coupons can't be combined
+- Promotions or other codes can't be combined

-- Promotions or other coupons can't be applied towards shipping or service fees
+- Promotions or other codes can't be applied towards shipping or service fees

-- You can’t use coupons or promo codes on some items.
-See list of excluded items below
+- You can’t use codes on some items.
+See below and check out a more detailed list

-- If you start a return, you won't be reissued any promotions or coupons you used to buy the item
+- If you start a return, you won't be reissued any codes you used to buy the item

 - Gift cards*